XBraid/xbraid/docs/Example.md

 2. There are other functions, **Init**, **Clone**, **Free**, **Sum**, **SpatialNorm**, **Access**, **BufSize**, **BufPack** and **BufUnpack**, which also must be written.
 But for this example, they are simple.
-See ex-02.c.
+See ``ex-02.c``.

 ## Running XBraid

-To initialize and run XBraid, the procedure is similar to
+To initialize and run XBraid, the procedure is similar to  @ref exampleone.
-@ref exampleone.
 Only here, we have to both initialize the user code and XBraid.
+The code that is specific to the user's application comes directly from the existing serial simulation code.
+If you compare ``ex-02-serial.c`` and ``ex-02.c``, you will see that most of the code setting up the user's data structures and defining the wrapper functions are simply lifted from the serial simulation.

-So, looking at the function ``main()`` in ex-02.c, we need to initialize the user's simulation manager with code like
+Taking excerpts from the function ``main()`` in ex-02.c, we first initialize the user's simulation manager with code like

       ...
       app->man->px    = 1;   /* my processor number in the x-direction */